Kmeakin/resume/src/resume.typ

   - Graduated with First Class Honours
   - Awarded Undergraduate Scholarship for academic performance in 1st year
   - Modules studied included: Compilers, Computer Architecture, Microcontrollers
-  - Undergraduate dissertation: "A LLVM compiler for a subset of Rust" ]
+  - Undergraduate dissertation: "An LLVM-based compiler for a subset of Rust" ]

 #resume-entry(